GhislainRaze/thhm/README.md

 This repository contains Matlab code for minimal working examples using the two-harmonic homotopy method (THHM) to uncover isolated secondary resonances [1].

 A basic pseudoarclength continuation procedure is given in `simpleContinuation.m` to solve the equations of motion with a harmonic balance formalism [2].
-It may require fine tuning.
+It may require manual tuning for other cases.
 A more robust continuation code/toolbox is recommended for a more advanced use.

 The method can be applied by running the following examples:
 * `duffingOscillator_ConstantForce.m`: constant-force THHM applied to a Duffing oscillator (1:3 subharmonic resonance by default)